-CMS provides companies with an overall view of the status of all content, whether it’s live, being reviewed or a draft.
+CMS provides companies with an overall view of the status of all content, whether it’s life, being reviewed or a draft.
 From a blog post to product pages and other website pages, it allows you to assign tasks and check whether they have been done.
 Also, it makes it easy to integrate planned content with a complete marketing plan so that everyone knows what’s happening when.

 4. It maintains site in an improvised manner

 When something is to be changed on a website, it literally gives companies a tremor, as without CMS it just means having to trawl through hundreds of pages, making changes on each one.
 But with CMS, the underlying architecture remains the same and changes can be done easily, without breaking the site.
-In fact, a CMS with advanced features, keeps itself up to date automatically.
+In fact, a CMS with advanced features keeps itself up to date automatically.

 5. Changes in design are simple

-Similar to the functional changes on a website, it is mandatory for the companies to make timely changes in design of a website not only to keep it updated but also to break monotony of look and feel.
+Similar to the functional changes on a website, it is mandatory for the companies to make timely changes in the design of a website not only to keep it updated but also to break the monotony of look and feel.
 In this respect CMS comes rather friendly.
 Simply because the content and design are kept in separate virtual boxes, so that the changes can be made in design while keeping the site functional.
 Another commendable aspect of CMS is the ability to make a change in the administrative dashboard and have it automatically propagated to the entire site.
 This advantage allows the website to have a consistent appearance and to add a mobile interface to your site.